Expert review written by the Kelley Blue Book vehicle review editorial team.

 Under the Hood

-Audi’s Q7 has the latest powertrain innovations: Fuel Straight Injection (FSI) that contributes to spontaneous response and enhanced power, the quattro all-wheel-drive system, a six-speed Tiptronic transmission and a Dynamic Shift Program that adjusts gear changes to your driving style and road conditions.
-Premium unleaded fuel is recommended, but the 2009 Audi Q7 can operate on regular unleaded, although doing so results in a five-percent power loss.3.6-liter V6280 horsepower @ 6200 rpm266 lb.-ft. of torque @ 2750 rpmEPA city/highway fuel economy: 14/204.2-liter V8350 horsepower @ 6800 rpm325 lb.-ft. of torque @ 3500 rpmEPA city/highway fuel economy: 13/18
+Audi’s Q7 gasoline models have the latest powertrain innovations: Fuel Straight Injection (FSI) that contributes to spontaneous response and enhanced power, the quattro all-wheel-drive system, a six-speed Tiptronic transmission and a Dynamic Shift Program that adjusts gear changes to your driving style and road conditions.
+Premium unleaded fuel is recommended, but the 2010 Audi Q7 can operate on regular unleaded, although doing so results in a five-percent power loss.
+For those who seek better fuel economy there’s the 3.0-liter TDI turbodiesel, which offers more pulling power than the V8 with better fuel economy than the V6.3.6-liter V6280 horsepower @ 6200 rpm266 lb.-ft. of torque @ 2750 rpmEPA city/highway fuel economy: 14/193.0-liter turbodiesel225 horsepower @ 3750 rpm406 lb.-ft. of torque @ 1750 rpmEPA city/highway fuel economy: 17/254.2-liter V8350 horsepower @ 6800 rpm325 lb.-ft. of torque @ 3500 rpmEPA city/highway fuel economy: 13/18

-Audi admits it came late to the sport utility game, but, nevertheless, the 2009 Q7 quattro is a triumph of technology, elegance, performance and quality.
+Now in its third year of production, the 2010 Audi Q7 quattro has proven a triumph of technology, elegance, performance and quality.
 The Premium Plus version wraps around seven passengers in classy comfort and safety, offering innovative features to help you park easily, drive smoothly and enjoy a versatile lifestyle.
 With all the hallmarks of Audi’s heritage, the Q7 does not disappoint, and handling and interior amenities compare with any luxury sedan.
 Finally, the quattro all-wheel-drive system provides exceptional slick-surface traction and security.